.300 Winchester Magnum: Criticism

-The .300 Winchester Magnum was designed with a neck which is shorter than the diameter of its bullet.
-If Winchester had released the cartridge prior to 1960, the cartridge would have been similar to the .30-338 Winchester wildcat cartridge.
+The .300 Winchester Magnum was designed with a neck that is shorter than the diameter of its bullet.
+If Winchester had released the cartridge before 1960, the cartridge would have been similar to the .30-338 Winchester wildcat cartridge.
 However, by the time Winchester got around to designing their own .300, the .308 Norma Magnum and the .30-338 were already on the scene.
 To help differentiate it from the other .300 magnums, and to allow for the chambers of the standard length .300 magnums to be rebored to the .300 Winchester Magnum chamber dimensions, Winchester moved the shoulder forward and lengthened the cartridge slightly.
-This created the much criticized short neck of the .300 Winchester Magnum.
+This created the much-criticized short neck of the .300 Winchester Magnum.

-The short neck was thought to hinder accuracy because it would prevent the alignment of cartridge to the bore, but this is rarely an issue either today or when the cartridge was designed.
+The short neck was thought to hinder accuracy because it would prevent the cartridge from aligning with the bore, but this is rarely an issue, either today or when the cartridge was designed.
 The fact that the cartridge has gone to win many 1000 yd matches suggests that such a concern is unfounded.